syazwinarhzd97/Web-Application-Security-Group-Project/README.md

 * guests are only allowed to view the data of the cats while admins are allowed to make edits on the data (Munirah)

 4. **XSS and CSRF Prevention**
+* One method of defending against XSS is checking the user’s inputs against a whitelist, or known as sanitizing user inputs.
+(Abrar)
+* escaping user inputs, which means replacing certain characters with the escape sequence, before they are passed to the HTML parser.
+(Abrar)
+* The server, for each action, demands a secret token (called a CSRF token), which is sent to the browser only when the user browses to the action.
+(Abrar)
+* Maintains state that associates each user’s CSRF token with her session ID; (Abrar)
+* On receiving a request for action, checks that the supplied CSRF token indeed matches that of the user’s session.
+(Abrar)

 5. **Database Security Principles** (Syazwina)
 * Parameterized Queries is used to escape input and help to prevent SQL injection attacks.
 (Syazwina)